 Frequently Asked Questions

 What pain treatments are offered at Krasnick Regenerative Medicine?

 See a List of Our Treatments

-We offer Prolotherapy, Platelet Rich Plasma (PRP), Stem Cell Therapy, Prolozone™, Neural Prolotherapy (Lyftogt Technique®) and Hydrodissection.
+We offer Prolotherapy, Platelet Rich Plasma (PRP), Stem Cell Therapy, Prolozone™, Neural Prolotherapy or PIT (Lyftogt Technique®) and Hydrodissection.
 Dr. Krasnick has on-site musculoskeletal ultrasound for both diagnostic purposes as well as performing ultrasound guided injections.
 In addition we offer Intravenous (IV) therapy including IV vitamin C, NAD+ and Myer’s Cocktail.

 How are the treatments at Krasnick Regenerative Medicine different from other treatments?